schilltyler/capstone/ObsidianVault/Lectures/Slides/Topics/linux-basics.md

 :::

 - Each process sees its own _private virtual address space_.
-- For 64-bit ARM, theoretically up to 2642^{64} bytes, though practically less.
+- For 64-bit ARM, theoretically up to $2^{52}$ , though practically less.
 - The kernel’s memory manager maps virtual pages to physical pages.
 - The process has the illusion of a large contiguous memory region.
+- Memory can be shared by mapping it as shared

 ---
 <!-- slide template="[[Split Vertical]]" -->